England national football team: Don Revie, Ron Greenwood and Bobby Robson

 Following Ramsey's dismissal, Joe Mercer took immediate temporary charge of England for a seven-match spell until Don Revie was appointed as new permanent manager in 1974.
-Under Revie, the team underperformed and failed to qualify for either UEFA Euro 1976 or the 1978 FIFA World Cup.
+Under Revie, the team underperformed and failed to qualify for either Euro 1976 or the 1978 World Cup.
 Revie resigned in 1977 and was replaced by Ron Greenwood, under whom performances improved.
-The team qualified for UEFA Euro 1980 without losing any of their games, but exited in the group stage of the final tournament.
-They also qualified for the 1982 FIFA World Cup in Spain; however, despite not losing a game, they were eliminated at the second group stage.
+The team qualified for Euro 1980 without losing any of their games, but exited in the group stage of the final tournament.
+They also qualified for the 1982 World Cup in Spain; despite not losing a game, they were eliminated at the second group stage.

 Bobby Robson managed England from 1982 to 1990.
-Although the team failed to qualify for UEFA Euro 1984, they reached the quarter-finals of the 1986 FIFA World Cup, losing 2–1 to Argentina in a game made famous by two highly contrasting goals scored by Maradona – the first being blatantly knocked in by his hand, prompting his "Hand of God" remark, the second being an outstandingly skilful individual goal, involving high speed dribbling past several opponents.
+Although the team failed to qualify for Euro 1984, they reached the quarter-finals of the 1986 World Cup, losing 2–1 to Argentina in a game made famous by two highly contrasting goals scored by Diego Maradona – the first being blatantly knocked in by his hand, prompting his "Hand of God" remark, the second being an outstandingly skilful individual goal, involving high speed dribbling past several opponents.
 England striker Gary Lineker finished as the tournament's top scorer with six goals.

-England went on to lose every match at UEFA Euro 1988.
-They next achieved their second best result in the 1990 FIFA World Cup by finishing fourth – losing again to West Germany after a closely contested semi-final finishing 1–1 after extra time, then 3–4 in England's first penalty shoot-out.
-Despite losing to Italy in the third place play-off, the members of the England team were given bronze medals identical to the Italians'.
+England went on to lose every match at Euro 1988.
+They next achieved their second best result in the 1990 World Cup by finishing fourth – losing again to West Germany after a closely contested semi-final finishing 1–1 after extra time, then 3–4 in England's first penalty shoot-out.
+Despite losing to Italy in the third-place play-off, the members of the England team were given bronze medals identical to the Italians'.
 Due to the team's good performance at the tournament against general expectations, and the emotional nature of the narrow defeat to West Germany, the team were welcomed home as heroes and thousands of people lined the streets for an open-top bus parade.